Lovely-Sim-Racing/lovely-dashboard/README.md

 * Native **5" (850x480)** and **10" (1920x720)** DDU Screens are supported

 ### Compatible Sims
-The Lovely Dashboard offers native support for many sims, but will work with ANY simulator that offers native data to Simhub.
+The Lovely Dashboard offers native support for many sims, but will work with ANY simulator that offers native data to SimHub.

 #### Native Support